AlessandroSerra/LAMMPS_Projects/README.md

 This folder cointains my thesis programs written for LAMMPS Molecular Dynamics software.

-THe purpose is to study the properties of NAnogranular Gold Clusters for Neuromorphic COmputing applications.
+THe purpose is to study the properties of nanogranular Gold clusters for Neuromorphic Computing applications.